dont-text-me/ENG2-assessment/README.md

   * Sends messages to their corresponding kafka topics
 * trending-hashtag-microservice
   * Subscribes to events from the video microservice and reports the top 10 most liked hashtags within the last hour
+* subscriptions-microservice
+  * Subscribes to events from the video microservice and:
+    * Tracks users' subscriptions to hashtags
+    * Provides a list of the top 10 recommended videos for each combination of user and hashtag
+    * Sends messages about users subscribing/unsubscribing to the cluster
 * client
   * Contains CLI commands that enable interaction with other microservices